formers/former/CONTRIBUTING.md

 # Contribution guidelines

 Thank you for contributing to Former!
+Please target all changes to the master branch.

 Don't forget to add a test in the `tests` folder :
 - If it's a feature you're adding, add a test proving it works.